Errorname/prisma-multi-tenant/docs/Getting_Started.md

 ## 6. Execute any prisma2 command on a given tenant

-Prisma-multi-tenant can used a wrapper to the `prisma2` CLI.
+Prisma-multi-tenant can be used as a wrapper to the `Prisma2` CLI.

 For example, if you want to run `prisma2 dev` on a specific tenant, you can do the following: